-Upon filing the new party shall have all the rights of a political party whose ticket was on the ballot at the preceding general election.
+whereupon the party shall, under the party name chosen, have all the rights of a political party whose ticket was on the ballot at the preceding general election.
 No signature on a declaration is valid if the declaration was signed more than one year prior to filing of the declaration.